wp-plugins/twitter-friendly-links/readme.txt

 == Description ==

 The plugin creates a shorter link for every blog post, so instead of `http://kovshenin.com/wordpress/plugins/twitter-friendly-links/` you can use `http://kovshenin.com/712`.
 Sweet, huh?
-Here's a video presentation: [Video: Twitter Friendly Links for WordPress](http://kovshenin.com/archives/video-twitter-friendly-links-for-wordpress/ "Twitter Friendly Links for WordPress)
+Here's a video presentation: [Twitter Friendly Links for WordPress](http://kovshenin.com/archives/video-twitter-friendly-links-for-wordpress/ "Twitter Friendly Links for WordPress")

 * Easy to setup and configure
 * Switch between 302 (temporary) and 301 (permanent) redirection